 First, I would like to thank Kristi from French Creek Farmhouse for inviting me to be a part of this Thanksgiving Tablescape Blog Hop.
 I feel so blessed to be included in this talented group of bloggers showcasing their Thanksgiving tables.
 Each week she will feature 5 bloggers and their tables and today is my day!

 Thanksgiving is my favorite holiday and I think the reason is that everyone comes over to my house.
 I love to love people by cooking and feeding them good food.
-I have been doing this meal for over 25 years and by using tips that I learned in Culinary School and by my experience.
+Hosting Thanksgiving for over 25 years and by using tips that I learned in Culinary School has helped me.
 I have written a post to help you organize a plan a stress-free Thanksgiving and it works!

 If you follow my blog, you know that I am passionate about living on a budget and striving to live debt-free.
 I always decorate my tables and my house with items I already have, thrifted items, and minimal new items.

-I started my tablescape with my knitted table runner.
+First, I start my tablescape with my knitted table runner.
 I love that it is handmade and it gives the table texture and coziness.
-I used this table runner on my fall table and Christmas table last year.
+This table runner was on my fall table and Christmas table last year.
 If I take the time to knit it, you bet I am going to use it!

-I purchased the buffalo check placemats this year and I also used them on my fall table.
-I found the copper chargers at a thrift store months ago.
-I usually use my good square dinnerware for Thanksgiving but since I found the round chargers, I am using my everyday Corelle dishes.
+The buffalo check placemats were used this year and I also used them on my fall table.
+Copper chargers were found at a thrift store months ago.
+Usually, I use my good square dinnerware for Thanksgiving but since I found the round chargers, I am using my everyday Corelle dishes.
 Hey, it works!
 The stemware is from the dollar store and I painted the stems with copperish gold paint.

-I had purchased the white turkeys for the center of the table last year and I love the white lace doily that is covering the turkey and I also love that they are unusual.
+Two white turkeys arefor the center of the table last year and I love the white lace doily that is covering the turkey and I also love that they are unusual.
 I purchased the candlesticks at the same time and I feel like they go together well.

 The star of the table is this Pumpkin that is perfect for Thanksgiving because isn’t that the time we count our blessings most!
 I set the pumpkin on a thrifted milk glass cake stand that I have had for years.
 Small wreaths are great to use on cake stands to surround your centerpiece.